Guided Reconstruction with Conditioned Diffusion Models for Unsupervised Anomaly Detection in Brain MRIs: Experimental Setup

 \subsubsection{Training Data}

 We use the publicly available IXI data set\footnote{https://brain-development.org/ixi-data set/} as our healthy reference data set for training.
-This data set includes 560 3D brain MRI scans, collected from three different medical facilities.
-Of the training data, 158 samples are set aside for testing, while the remaining data is divided into 5 folds, each containing 358 training samples and 44 validation samples for cross-validation. \\
+This data set includes 560 3D brain MRI scans collected from three medical facilities.
+Of the training data, 158 samples are set aside for testing, while the remaining data is divided into 5 folds, each containing 358 training samples and 44 validation samples for cross-validation. \\ Note that only the healthy training and validation data is used during pre-training and training stage.